Whippingham: St. Mildred's Church

 St Mildred's Church is the Church of England parish church.
 Its close connection with Queen Victoria is reflected in the many memorials in the church and the churchyard which commemorate members of the Royal Family and the Royal Household.
 A side chapel is dedicated to the Battenberg/Mountbatten family.
 St Mildred's Church is now in a united benefice with St James's Church, East Cowes.

 Barton Manor

 Barton Manor is a Jacobean manor house in Whippingham, the most northerly of all manor houses on the Isle of Wight.

-Isle of Wight Crematorium

-The Isle of Wight Crematorium is in the parish — opened in 1961, it is the island's only such facility.